Fraud Alert: Don't Fall for These Latest Scams

 When all other financial options are exhausted, you may choose to file bankruptcy.
 This is the legal process of eliminating all or part of your current debts.
 Typically, you will be required to repay a portion of your debt utilizing a payment plan.

-How Long: Whether you file Chapter 7 or 13, a bankruptcy can remain on your credit report for up to 10 years.
+How Long Will it Affect My Credit?
+Whether you file Chapter 7 or 13, a bankruptcy can remain on your credit report for up to 10 years.

-What You Can Do: Filing for bankruptcy is one of the most harmful items you can have on your credit report.
+How Can I Prevent It?
+Filing for bankruptcy is one of the most harmful items you can have on your credit report.
 While it may seem like your only option if your debts are significant, other solutions may be available.
 Before deciding to file bankruptcy, always seek the guidance of a financial advisor and attorney first.

 The benefits of an excellent credit score are many; however, getting to that level may sometimes feel overwhelming and confusing.
 It’s important to remember that even if you make mistakes along the way, that’s ok.
 Learn from the hiccup and keep moving forward.